usnistgov/simprocesd/docs/source/examples.md

 All of the examples are part of the open source repository on GitHub: [examples/](https://github.com/usnistgov/simprocesd/tree/master/examples)

-Once you have simprocesd package installed and the source code downloaded you can run examples like so:
+Once you have the SimPROCESD package installed and the source code downloaded you can run examples like so:
 ```
 # To run SingleMachine.py example navigate to the root folder of SimPROCESD
 # and run the following command: